Will Your Gamer Survive in College?

 Stop the gaming addiction before you throw away college tuition.

-Did you know that students with game habits are in one of the highest risk categories for dropping out of college their freshman year?
+Did you know that students with video game overuse habits are in one of the highest risk categories for dropping out of college their freshman year?
 So, while you are busy focusing on the packing list, be sure to leave one thing behind: the video games.

 College is a fun time for young adults to learn new things and get a taste of freedom and independence.
 But while you’re wondering if your college freshman will ever call home, he’s busy thinking about what electronics he will pack.
 He is fantasizing about his upcoming “game haven” that will be funded by mom and dad.
 He is planning on using his graduation money to buy a really big monitor and extra ethernet cable in case the WiFi is lame.
 His fantasy includes hours of uninterrupted gameplay, late nights and all-nighters with other gamers.
 Their game play will take place in one of the many “gaming dens” that are all too common on college campuses today (moving all the beds into one room and gaming consoles in another).
 He is dreaming of endless Fortnite fun with no time limits, chores, family dinners, siblings, or other trivial family obstacles.
 Does he understand that his game habit puts him in one of the highest risk categories for dropping out his first year of college?
 No, he does not.

 “One of the top reasons for college dropouts in the U.S. is online gaming addiction,” said Federal Communications Commissioner Deborah Taylor in 2008.(1) Studies show that 85% of college boys are game players, and one in eight develops addiction patterns.
 In a college of 20,000 students (assuming half are boys), 8,500 are game players.
 That means 1,063 students are at risk.
 Plus, research has shown a negative correlation between gaming addiction and expected college engagement, GPA, and drug and alcohol violations that occur during the first year in college(2).